Last Updated on March 30, 2023

 - NC-12 is the road that leads into Duck from the mainland.

-- Weekends are a busy time to arrive in Duck, as many rentals turn over here on Saturdays and Sundays.
+- Weekends are a busy time to arrive at Duck Island North Carolina, as many rentals turn over here on Saturdays and Sundays.

 - Once you get settled in, though, you’ll see why so many people want to come and stay in Duck.